Combined oral contraceptive pill: Public availability

+The availability of oral contraceptives varies widely by country, and in many countries there are differences between the de jure and de facto availability.
+According to a 2013 study, using data collected in 2011-2012 for 147 countries, oral contraceptives were informally available without prescription in 38% of countries, legally available without prescription (no screening by a health professional required) in 24% of countries, legally available without prescription (screening required) in 8% of countries, and available only by prescription in 31% of countries.

 United States

-On June 10, 1957, the Food and Drug Administration (FDA) approved Enovid 10 mg (9.85 mg noretynodrel and 150 µg mestranol) for menstrual disorders, based on data from its use by more than 600 women.
+In June 1957, the Food and Drug Administration (FDA) approved Enovid 10 mg (9.85 mg noretynodrel and 150 μg mestranol) for menstrual disorders, based on data from its use by more than 600 women.
 Numerous additional contraceptive trials showed Enovid at 10, 5, and 2.5 mg doses to be highly effective.
-On July 23, 1959, Searle filed a supplemental application to add contraception as an approved indication for 10, 5, and 2.5 mg doses of Enovid.
+In July 1959, Searle filed a supplemental application to add contraception as an approved indication for 10, 5, and 2.5 mg doses of Enovid.
 The FDA refused to consider the application until Searle agreed to withdraw the lower dosage forms from the application.
-On May 9, 1960, the FDA announced it would approve Enovid 10 mg for contraceptive use, and did so on June 23, 1960.
+In May 1960, the FDA announced it would approve Enovid 10 mg for contraceptive use, and did so in June 1960.
 At that point, Enovid 10 mg had been in general use for three years and, by conservative estimate, at least half a million women had used it.

 Although FDA-approved for contraceptive use, Searle never marketed Enovid 10 mg as a contraceptive.
-Eight months later, on February 15, 1961, the FDA approved Enovid 5 mg for contraceptive use.
-In July 1961, Searle finally began marketing Enovid 5 mg (5 mg noretynodrel and 75 µg mestranol) to physicians as a contraceptive.
+Eight months later, in February 1961, the FDA approved Enovid 5 mg for contraceptive use.
+In July 1961, Searle finally began marketing Enovid 5 mg (5 mg noretynodrel and 75 μg mestranol) to physicians as a contraceptive.

 Although the FDA approved the first oral contraceptive in 1960, contraceptives were not available to married women in all states until Griswold v.
-Connecticut in 1965 and were not available to unmarried women in all states until Eisenstadt v.
+Connecticut in 1965, and were not available to unmarried women in all states until Eisenstadt v.
 Baird in 1972.